 Chapters One to Five (2012) 16mm film, colour/sound, 15 min

-This is an overlong meditation on the role of play in creativity as we see a young girl interact with a series of artistic toys.
-The halting grade 2 piano practice soundtrack and the vivid retro colourscape gave it some charm.
+This is an extended meditation on the role of play in creativity as we see a young girl interact with a series of artistic toys.
+The halting grade 2 piano practice soundtrack and the vivid retro colourscape are charming.

 The Watershow Extravaganza (2016) 16mm film, colour/sound, 10 min